skymethod/denoflare-docs/index.md

 <Button type="primary" href="/cli">Install denoflare</Button>

-Deno is a great fit for Workers development, the runtime is based on [the modern Web Platform](https://deno.land/manual@v1.21.0/runtime/web_platform_apis), just like Workers, is [secure by default](https://deno.land/manual@v1.21.0/getting_started/permissions), is based on [ESM modules](https://deno.land/manual@v1.21.0/linking_to_external_code), and has a [built-in bundler](https://deno.land/manual@v1.21.0/tools/bundler).
+Deno is a great fit for Workers development, the runtime is based on [the modern Web Platform](https://deno.land/manual@v1.22.0/runtime/web_platform_apis), just like Workers, is [secure by default](https://deno.land/manual@v1.22.0/getting_started/permissions), is based on [ESM modules](https://deno.land/manual@v1.22.0/linking_to_external_code), and has a [built-in bundler](https://deno.land/manual@v1.22.0/tools/bundler).

 Denoflare can:
  - Give you first-class support for [ESM-based workers](https://developers.cloudflare.com/workers/learning/using-durable-objects#instantiating-and-communicating-with-a-durable-object)
  - Help you develop and test a worker, by running locally inside a permissionless Deno isolate, similar to the [Workers Runtime](https://developers.cloudflare.com/workers/runtime-apis)
    - see [denoflare serve](/cli/serve)
- - Deploy your JavaScript or TypeScript worker easily from a local script file, or from an https: URL
+ - Deploy your JavaScript or TypeScript worker to Cloudflare easily from a local script file, or from an https: URL
    - see [denoflare push](/cli/push)
  - Monitor your workers in production from the command line
    - see [denoflare tail](/cli/tail)